 Our focus on the construction and infrastructure sector gives CGC a strong understanding of the project lifecycles, government policy and economic considerations impacting our industry and the demand for skilled professionals.
-This enables our recruitment specialists to take the client’s viewpoint and provide strategic insights during the hiring process and identify recruitment opportunities for strategic expansion.
+This enables our construction and engineering recruitment specialists to take the client’s viewpoint and provide strategic insights during the hiring process and identify opportunities for strategic expansion.

-This deep market knowledge also gives us an insider perspective of our sector against the backdrop of the wider impact of COVID-19 on Australia’s economy.
+This deep market knowledge also gives us an insider perspective of our sector against the backdrop of the wider impact of COVID-19 on Australia’s economy and adapt to the new normal.
 With the huge pipeline of infrastructure activity in progress, and after last year’s Federal and NSW elections, market confidence was expected to be high at the end of the financial year.

 This has not materialised due to external factors beyond our control, with the devastating summer of out-of-control bushfires followed by the worldwide outbreak of COVID-19.
 What our sector thankfully hasn’t experienced is wholesale layoffs and redundancies, despite some downsizing in the construction sectors.

 The standout performers in the past year were within the infrastructure space, particularly rail and transport on the back of massive government investment.
 In Engineering, Data Centres/Mission Critical were both in short supply of talent, while Defence projects performed strongly.
 Better management of financial investments was a hot topic, with many companies looking for financially-savvy candidates.

 The year ahead for our industry